dacorvo/kaizouman.github.io/_posts/2023-05-25-machine-learning-quantization-introduction.md

 >Note: the activations can be quantized into either `int8` or `uint8`.
 It is simpler to quantize them to `uint8` if they correspond to the output of a ReLU operation, since zero-point will be in that case 0.

-Conceptually, the resulting graph is a clone of the original graph where all compatible operations are:
-- replaced by a version that operates on tuples of (inputs, scale, zero-point),
+Conceptually, the resulting graph is a clone of the original graph where all compatible operations are replaced by a version that operates on tuples of (mantissa, scale, zero-point).

-- followed by a quantization operation of its outputs.
+Separating the constant and variable tensors, this leads to the following graphs:

 <pre class='diagram'>
               .---------.                   .--------.  .----------. .------------.